-- The Participatory Autism Research Collective (PARC) was set up to bring autistic people, including scholars and activists, together with early career researchers and practitioners who work with autistic people. - Influence of previous autistic-led projects. - First meeting held in April 2015. - Our aim is to build a community network where those who wish to see more significant involvement of autistic people in autism research can share knowledge and expertise. - Not just for researchers!
+- The Participatory Autism Research Collective (PARC) was set up to bring autistic people, including scholars and activists, together with early career researchers and practitioners who work with autistic people. - First meeting held in April 2015. - Our aim is to build a community network where those who wish to see more significant involvement of autistic people in autism research can share knowledge and expertise.